Mywk/Witness/README.md

 - YouTube Playlist
 - Alarm clock
 - Voice control (probably going with Cortana for this one)
-- Add/Remove relays in the webpage instead of statically in the code

 Currently working on:
 - Timed relay control